xocoru/pure-zabbix/README.md

 * Import the template to Zabbix
 * Add PureStorage FlashArray as a host and attach the template
 * Override macros {$EXPORTER}, {$API_TOKEN} on host level

+## Metrics collection

+There is only one item (HTTP Agent) that fetches "https://{$EXPORTER}/metrics?endpoint={HOST.HOST}" every 1 min, all other items and LLD are dependant items.